 So this morning, instead of engaging in my spiritually fulfilling read before heading to email, I went straight to a VERY taxing conversation with Microsoft AND Apple support (because i also blindly deleted a bunch of very necessary software in a moment of complete digital frustration).
-This of course set me off in a path of epic crustiness and I freaked out at my husband for making his breakfast too loudly (??).
+This, of course, set me off and I freaked out at my husband for making his breakfast too loudly (??).

 So I quietly went up to my bedroom, rolled out my yoga mat and did this amazing routine for 30 minutes.

 I feel freaking awesome.
 So awesome in fact, that’s I’m writing this post without any other distraction.
 It’s just me, telling you that if you ever become as neurotic as I have the unfortunate tendency to become (a lot), you should give yoga a try.